camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/04-task-forms.html.md

     </tr>
     <tr>
       <td>type</td>
-      <td>The type of the form field.
+      <td>The data type of the form field.
 The following types are supported out of the box:
         <ul>
           <li>string</li>
           <li>long</li>